About Chutes Dorwin

 This apparently explained some of the geological features in the park, including the waterfall itself.

-Chutes Dorwin (Dorwin Falls) resides in the Parc des Chutes Dorwin near the town of Rawdon in the province of Quebec.
+Chutes Dorwin (Dorwin Falls) resides in the Parc des Chutes Dorwin near the town of Rawdon in the province of Quebec, Canada.
 It is adminstered by the municipality of Rawdon.
 For information or inquiries as well as current conditions, visit their website.

 To drive to Parc des Chutes Dorwin from Montreal, we’d follow the AUT-25 north to its end, where it eventually becomes the Route 125.